Glossary

 - Extra placeAn extra-place offer pays out on more finishing positions than the standard each-way terms, creating matched-betting value in racing and golf.

-- Free betA free bet is a bookmaker token that stakes a bet without risking your own money, usually returning winnings minus the stake — the engine of matched betting.
+- Free betA free bet is a bookmaker token that stakes a bet without risking your own money, usually returning winnings minus the stake.
+Free bets are the engine of matched betting.

 - Starting price (SP)The starting price is the official odds of a horse or greyhound at the off, used to settle bets without a taken price and central to best-odds-guaranteed.